cionx/solutions-the-c-programming-language/1_a_tutorial_introduction/exercise_1-15.md

 > Rewrite the temperature conversion program of Section 1.2 to use a function for conversion.

+---

-We get the following code:
+We can use the following code:
 ```c
 #include <stdio.h>